Naqila-Syaniwa/Wordle-Indonesia/README.md

 main.js
 ```

+Then open `index.html` in your browser — no server setup needed (client-side only).

 ---

-### 2️⃣ Open the Game in Your Browser

-No server is required — it’s 100% client-side.
-Just open `index.html` in your preferred browser:

-- Right-click → “Open with Browser”, or
-- Drag and drop into your browser window.

----

-### 3️⃣ Play the Game 🎮

-- Type or click on-screen letters to guess a 5-letter word.
-- Press **Enter** to submit your guess.
-- See color-coded feedback for each letter:
-  - 🟩 Green → correct position
-  - 🟨 Yellow → correct letter, wrong position
-  - ⬜ Gray → not in the word
-- Click **“Reset 🔁”** to play again.

----

 ## 🤖 AI Support Explanation (IBM Granite)

-This project used **IBM Granite**, an **AI-assisted development model**, during the **development phase only** — not in the final product.
+This project utilized **IBM Granite**, an **AI-assisted development model**, exclusively during the **development phase** — not in the final product.

-IBM Granite was used to:
+**IBM Granite was used to:**

-- **Generate code structure** and suggest modular separation (`game.js`, `keyboard.js`, `words.js`)
-- **Improve documentation clarity** (README and inline comments)
+- Generate and optimize code structure
-- **Suggest better gameplay logic and UI improvements**
+- Suggest improvements to gameplay logic and user experience
-- **Perform error checking and debugging recommendations**
+- Provide documentation templates and consistency checks
+- Assist in debugging and performance optimization

-⚠️ **Note:**
+⚠️ **Important:**
-IBM Granite **is not part of the deployed web app**.
-It only assisted developers during the **code creation and documentation stages**.
+IBM Granite **is not part of the final web app**.
+It only supported developers during **coding and documentation**.

 ---

 ## 📜 License

-This is a **non-commercial, educational project** inspired by *Wordle* (originally created by Josh Wardle).
+This is a **non-commercial, educational project** inspired by *Wordle*, originally created by **Josh Wardle**.
-All rights to the original game concept belong to its creator.
+All rights to the original concept belong to its creator.
-This Indonesian version is fan-made and used for learning and research.
+This Indonesian version is a **fan-made adaptation** intended for learning and experimentation.

 ---

 ## 👩‍💻 Author

 **Naqila Syaniwa**
-Developed with curiosity and learning spirit — combining language, programming, and AI tools.
+Developed with curiosity and a passion for learning — combining language, programming, and AI tools.

+---